Risper8/YOURAI_RAGCHAT/README.md

 - **User-Friendly Interface**: A clean and intuitive chat interface allows users to easily ask questions and receive responses.

+## Data
+For this project I used the book Artificial Intelligence: A Modern Approach Third Edition by Stuart J. Russell and Peter Norvig

 ## Technologies Used